citta-lab/javascript/README.md

 12. `[[Prototype]]` is a linkage between two objects ( child and parent ).
 This is created whenever we create object using `new` keyword. i.e `var boo = new Foo()` and also when we use `Object.create` like `Object.create(Foo.prototype)`.
 13. `__proto__` is called dunder proto. `__proto__` is getter method (property) present in the out of the box object and which provides the public link.
 14. `Behavior Delegation`, whenever we create new object using `new` keyword or create using `Object.create` then we are delegating from bottom-up (newly created) to parent object.
 In case of inheritance (OOP pattern) we copy the behavior from top (parent) to child (down).
+15. `Interface`: javascript doesn't have interface because it's inheritance is based of Object instead of Class type.
+Also javascript is extremely dynamic so we can define the property of an object and can use as interface.
+16. `Polymorphism`: Ability to call the same method on different objects and each behave different is Polymorphism.
+We can make use of `ES6` extends property to Polymorphism.
+Example `class Manager extends Person`.
+Now we can overwrite method defined in `Person` class which will behave different when `let myManager = new Manager();` and `myManager.sameMethod()` is called.

 ### Parts Unknown: